 Ground-breaking products and services

-Over the coming two years the consortium aims to place in the hands of its members the technology, knowledge and insights needed to bring ground-breaking, personalised products and services to the market; concepts through which they can add new value to their products and services and through which consumers can focus on improving their health.
-In addition, a process of raising awareness will be instigated, which will make possible further innovations in the field of personalised nutrition & health; a process through which, together with our partners, we can realise the ideal of creating a society in which each individual is able to follow an eating pattern that precisely meets their needs.
+The consortium aimed to place in the hands of its members the technology, knowledge and insights needed to bring ground-breaking, personalised products and services to the market; concepts through which they can add new value to their products and services and through which consumers can focus on improving their health.
+In addition, a process of raising awareness was instigated, which will make possible further innovations in the field of personalised nutrition & health; a process through which, together with our partners, we can realise the ideal of creating a society in which each individual is able to follow an eating pattern that precisely meets their needs.